colinjcotter/borsukulam/README.md

 ```

-If you want to compute just for particular parameters use xarray select first:
+If you want to compute just for particular parameters select using xarray first:

 ```python
 ds0 = ds[['msl','t2m']]